 The subgrantee selection process described below is designed to be fair and to avoid arbitrary decisions.
 It does this through detailed description of selection rules and procedures, discussion of application of fair and consistent rules to all applicants, and to the extent possible, definition of quantitative scoring methods that minimizes subjective judgement in grant decisions.
+The process and rules proposed below include such protections as requirements that selection officers and all reviewers, including staff and contractors, will certify that they do not have conflicts of interest and that they will apply grant rules fairly and without bias.
+Prior to March 2024, the Grant Application Review Committee (GARC) was involved in grant application review for OBO grant programs.
+HB 4040 was introduced during the 2024 legislative session to remove the GARC, as it was longer seen as necessary, and to help streamline the application review process for all competitive grant programs administered by OBO.
+Effectively, the bill removes the GARC from the OBO statute and shifts that responsibility to the Oregon Broadband Advisory Council (OBAC).
+Specifically, the following language was added to the OBAC statute as a council obligation:

-The process and rules proposed below include such protections as requirements that selection officers, all reviewers (including staff and contractors, Subcommittee on Grant Application Review Procedures (GARC)) will certify that they do not have conflicts of interest and that they will apply grant rules fairly and without bias.
-Grant Committee Members may not serve on the GARC if they receive compensation from a party applying for a grant to be reviewed by this subcommittee (Conflict of Interest).
-In addition, members must recuse themselves from the entire grant program being reviewed if there is a Conflict of Interest.
-(See OBAC GARC Procedures.)
+"For competitive broadband grant programs, review grant applications for compliance with the program's legal requirements and make recommendations to the Oregon Broadband Office at a council meeting114

-&lt;sup>12 Consistent with Oregon's desire to avail itself of NTIA-permitted 2 C.F.R.
+13 Consistent with Oregon's desire to avail itself of NTIA-permitted 2 C.F.R.
 Part 200 exceptions, OBO may provide subgrants as fixed-amount subawards.